“Home is wherever I’m with you.”

-We left off in “Part 26: More Memories of My Mom Esther LeBaron Spencer” with me questioning my mom about her early years.
-As I continued to query Mommy about her life and how she met and married Poppy, she moaned: “I NEVER wanted to leave my family and Old Mexico.
+We left off in “Part 26: More Memories of My Mom Esther LeBaron Spencer” with me questioning Mom about her early years.
+As I continued to query her about her early life and how she met and married Pop, she moaned: “I NEVER wanted to leave my family and Old Mexico.
 But yer pa wasn’t allowed to make a livin’ in Mexico, being a US citizen.
 By marryin’ him, I was forced to live in “The States” … far from my family for thirteen years!!

 “I was always homesick for my family in Mexico.
 Yer pa knew this so his favorite song was, ‘I’ll Take You Home Again, Kathleen.’
 (See: https://youtu.be/TEHnzFC7M9A ) He would tear up when I played it for him on the piano … or sang it to him while accompanyin’ myself on the guitar.”

 Dad kept his word to Mum.
 Soon as he turned sixty-five and could retire with full Social Security and Veterans Pension benefits, he moved Mum back to Mexico.
 We eleven kids went along for the ride!